-GoodtoKnow user Sian said: 'Drinking ice cold water really helps, especially after meals.
+Mum-of-two Sian says; 'Drinking ice cold water really helps, especially after meals.
 And it definitely woke me up in the mornings!'

 Plenty of rest is advisable throughout your pregnancy, and you can definitely extend that advise to eating times!

-GoodtoKnow user Inga said: 'I had bad morning sickness - my advice is to drink a lot of water and eat as soon as you get up - even before you get out of bed.
+New mum Inga tells us: 'I had bad morning sickness - my advice is to drink a lot of water and eat as soon as you get up - even before you get out of bed.
 Get your partner to bring you the food in bed!'

 Acupressure points on the wrists can really help to relieve nausea, in all instances, not just morning sickness.

 To find your pressure point lay your fingers 2 or 3 finger widths down past the crease in your wrist, the pressure point lies there in between the two large tendons which run up through your arm.
 When you're feeling sick, use your thumb and index finger to apply pressure at that point to both sides of your wrist.
 Hold for 20-30 seconds and you should start to feel some relief.

 Try our homemade lemonade recipe (opens in new tab) made with still water to settle your stomach.

 Mum-of-two Angela says: 'Throughout my first trimester, I was being sick 6 or 7 times a day.
 I was about to be put on a drip when I discovered that drinking flat lemonade helped me keep down fluids and gave me some energy.
 It also made it easier to eat food without bringing it back up again.'